holgerflick/tmsdaysweb/session2/session2-2.md

           LParticipant.Name
           );

+        // assign the object instance
         LMarker.DataObject := LParticipant;

+        // assign custom icon
         LMarker.IconURL := LIconDataUrl;
       end;
     end;

-    if AMap.Markers.Count > 0 then
+    // if at least one marker exists if AMap.Markers.Count > 0 then
     begin
-      AMap.ZoomToBounds( AMap.Markers.ToCoordinateArray );
+      // zoom in and change view to area of interest AMap.ZoomToBounds( AMap.Markers.ToCoordinateArray );
     end;
   finally